awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

 ...
 ```

 To specify a rule filter with a combination of a key prefix and object tags, use this code\.
-You wrap these filters in a AND parent element\.
+You wrap these filters in an AND parent element\.
 Amazon S3 performs logical AND operation to combine these filters\.
 In other words, the rule applies to a subset of objects with a specific key prefix and specific tags\.

 ```
 <Rule>